 Per RCW 9.94A.637, when an individual has completed all requirements of the sentence, including any and all legal financial obligations, and while under the custody and supervision of the Department, the secretary or secretary's designee shall notify the sentencing court, which shall discharge the individual and provide them with a certificate of discharge by issuing the certificate in person or by mailing it to their last known address.

 Individuals should work with the sentencing court, prosecutor, and county clerk to obtain a Certificate of Discharge.
-The instructions and forms to be used by an individual to petition the court for a Certificate of Discharge can be found at the Office of the Administrator of the Courts.
+The instructions and forms to be used by an individual to petition the court for a Certificate of Discharge can be found at the Administrative Office of the Courts.

 - WPF 08.0670 Obtaining a Certificate of Discharge